DyogenIBENS/LibsDyogen/README.txt

 # 1) the installation of dependencies
 # 2) the addition of the LibsDyogen folder into the PYTHONPATH, editing the ~/.bashrc

+# Install curl, if you don't have it
+sudo apt-get update
+sudo apt-get install curl
+# Use curl to execute the remote file INSTALL.sh hosted on github
 bash <(curl -s https://raw.githubusercontent.com/DyogenIBENS/LibsDyogen/master/INSTALL.sh)

 # If it does not work follow the next indications